Wednesday, April 2nd, 2014 by Tim Lanoue

 Applying Dollar Volume Indicator and Trading

 When preparing to use this indicator it is important to make sure that the asset that we are watching is a stock, commodity, indices or future.
 Currency pairs will not work with this indicator because they do not have any volume, shares or contracts therefore this indicator will not measure any volume associated with the currency pair.
-Moving forward when applying this indicator into a binary options trading strategy I like to incorporate a simple moving average set at a period of 11 that aids in our signal process.
+Moving forward when applying this indicator into a binary options trading pattern I like to incorporate a simple moving average set at a period of 11 that aids in our signal process.
 As you can see the Dollar Volume Indicator measures the volume of the asset and its value is displayed to the far right and it is preset with a moving average that we use in combination with our signal moving average line.
 In order for a signal to be generated we need to wait for our white line to break our blue moving average line in a upward or downward direction.
 In order for a call trade to be placed we need our white line to cross our blue moving average line in an upward direction and have it followed by a green dollar volume candle and a bullish candle.
 So if we have a bullish candle, an upward break, and a green dollar volume candle then we are good to place a trade.
 On the other hand if we are looking for a put trade we need to make sure that our white moving average line crosses our blue moving average line followed by a bearish candle and a red dollar volume candle, if all that checks out then we are good to place our trade.

-More Binary Options Indicators and Strategies
+More Binary Options Indicators and Trading Patterns

 Best Expiry Times